gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

 #### Optional parameter: graphIds

-This is a list of graph IDs which you want to send the operation to.
+This is a list of a single or multiple graph IDs which you want to send the operation to.

 If the user does not specify `graphIds` in the Operation, then the `storeConfiguredGraphIds` for that store will be used.
 If the admin has not